ronaldris21/Nerdery-Ecommerce-Backend-Nestjs/README.md

 * Cart Items with discounts (PERCENTAGE | DISCOUNT | NONE).
 This prices are calculated when retrieving the user cart ✅
 * Product search with filters like: gender, minPrice, maxPrice, search, categoryId ✅
 * Product search sorters ASC or DESC by name, createdAt, updatedAt, likesCount, price ✅
-* VPS upload setup with docker and PM2.
-Redis/database retry connections in case of failed.
+* VPS upload setup with docker and PM2 ✅
+* Redis - database retry connections in case of failed.
 Server setup to run instance on server startup in any unexpected shutdown ✅

 ## Notes: